Membranous layer

 The membranous layer or stratum membranosum is the deepest layer of subcutaneous tissue.
+The basement membrane separates the membranous layer from the dermis.
 It is a fusion of fibres into a homogeneous layer below the adipose tissue, for example, superficial to muscular fascias.

 It is considered a fascia by some sources, but not by others.
 However, prominent areas of the membranous layer are called fascias; these include the fascia of Scarpa in the abdomen and the fascia of Colles in the perineum.